+4.6.12 A household unit shall be a single firecell separated from every other firecell by fire separations having an FRR in accordance with Paragraph 2.3.

+4.6.13 A household unit may contain one or more floors provided that the open path length provisions of Table 3.2 are satisfied.

+Vehicles

-- 4.6.10 In risk group SM, every household unit shall be a single firecell separated from every other firecell by fire separations having an FRR in accordance with Paragraph 2.3. - 4.6.11 In risk group SM, an individual household unit may contain one or more upper floors provided that the open path length provisions of Table 3.2 are satisfied. - 4.6.12 Where a vehicle parking garage associated with risk group SM is provided solely for the use of the occupants of an individual household unit, it is acceptable for that garage to be included within the household unit firecell. - However, where garaging is provided for vehicles of occupants of more than one household unit, that space shall be a separate firecell complying with the requirements of risk group VP.
+- SM SI 4.6.14 Service vehicle and unloading areas within a building with risk group SM or SI shall be a separate firecell complying with the requirements of risk group VP. - 4.6.15 Where a vehicle parking garage associated with risk group SM is provided solely for the use of the occupants of an individual household unit, the garage may be included within the household unit firecell.

+Where parking is provided for vehicles of occupants of more than one household unit, the parking area shall be a separate firecell complying with the requirements of risk group VP.